 History often gives us context and answers to present concerns.
 For example, after the death of Joseph Smith and his brother Hyrum in Carthage Jail, Brigham Young and the Quorum of the Twelve moved into the place of leadership.
 They did not forget the poor.
 In a meeting held in the Nauvoo Temple to discuss and plan the migration to the West, Elder George A. Smith of the Twelve recalled the covenant they had made in Missouri-not to leave behind any of the poor-and suggested it was time for another such covenant.
-President Brigham Young moved "that we take all the saints with us to the extent of our ability."7 They did that to their great credit and to the credit of the Church members who shared with each other.
+Brigham Young "moved that we take all the Saints with us, to the extent of our ability."
+They did that to their great credit and to the credit of the Church members who shared with each other.

-Having succeeded in establishing a foothold in these valleys, they faced another great need-to emigrate the thousands of converts in Europe who wanted to join them.
+Having succeeded in establishing a foothold in these valleys, they faced another great need-to immigrate the thousands of converts in Europe who wanted to join them.
 But how were they to do it?

 Knowing that a huge and complex organizational task faced them, they incorporated a new organization under the laws of the provisional state of Deseret.
 They called it the Perpetual Emigrating Fund Company.
-President Young, at the organizational meeting, reminded the Saints of the covenant to "never cease our exertions, by all the means and influence within our reach, till all the Saints who were obliged to leave Nauvoo should be located at some gathering place of the Saints."8 He was elected president of the company and others were elected to various offices.
+Brigham Young, at the organizational meeting, reminded the Saints of the covenant that "we never would cease our exertions, until all the Saints who desired, should be removed to a place of safety."
+He was elected president of the company, and others were selected to various offices.
 A fund separate from tithing was established.
 He then called the people of Europe to gather here.
 They built into the program the requirement of repaying their loans to maintain self-reliance and dignity in the people.
 Many could and did pay their own way.
 Others needed partial loans to make it.
-Some needed assistance for all of their expenses.
-Never mind, they did it.
+Some needed assistance for all their expenses.
+In spite of the cost, they did it.